-My articles have been published, among others, in Poetics Today (forthcoming); Style (forthcoming); Green Letters; Planning Perspectives; Critique: Studies in Contemporary Fiction; Textual Practice; Scandinavian Studies; Journal of Urban Cultural Studies; Geografiska Annaler B; Social & Cultural Geography; Spiegel der Letteren; Yhdyskuntasuunnittelu; Terra; Avain; Alue & ympäristö.
+My articles are published, among others, in Poetics Today; Studies in the Novel (both forthcoming); Narrative; Style; Green Letters; Planning Perspectives; Critique: Studies in Contemporary Fiction; Textual Practice; Scandinavian Studies; Journal of Urban Cultural Studies; Geografiska Annaler B; Social & Cultural Geography; Spiegel der Letteren; Yhdyskuntasuunnittelu; Terra; Avain; Alue & ympäristö.

-My most recent book is The Narrative Turn in Planning: Plotting the Helsinki Waterfront (Routledge 2020).
+My most recent book is The Narrative Turn in Urban Planning: Plotting the Helsinki Waterfront (Routledge 2020).

 I’m the editor of the forthcoming Companion to Literary Urban Studies (under contract with Routledge; publishing date 2022), which aims to provide a methodical overview of the fundamentals of this developing discipline, and a detailed outline of new directions in the field.
 It will contain forty newly commissioned chapters.